John Smith (Victoria politician)

 John Thomas Smith (28 May 1816 – 30 January 1879) was an Australian politician and seven times Mayor of Melbourne.

 Early life

 Smith was born at Sydney, the son of John Smith, a Scottish shoemaker, and his wife Elizabeth, née Biggs.
 He was educated under William Timothy Cape.
 Smith was apprenticed at 14 years of age to Beaver & Co., builders and joiners, but this was cancelled in 1833.
-Smith served as a clerk of the recently established Bank of Australasia, but in September 1837 obtained the appointment of schoolmaster at an aboriginal mission station in the colony of Victoria at a salary of £40 a year.
-Shortly afterwards he went into business as a grocer, and was in the timber trade in 1840.
 Smith took over the Adelphi Hotel, Flinders Lane, in July 1841 from his brother-in-law Robert Brettagh, and in 1844 replaced Brettagh as licensee of St John's Tavern, Queen Street, adjacent the Queen's Theatre, built for him by Charles Laing.